-United Way’s new strategic direction, Second Century Vision, strengthens our focus on serving and being the champion for our area’s most vulnerable families and individuals: the working poor, or ALICE (Asset Limited, Income Constrained, Employed), and those that fall below the poverty level.
+United Way’s new strategic direction, Second Century Vision, strengthens our focus on serving and being the champion for our area’s most vulnerable families and individuals: the working poor, or ALICE (Asset Limited, Income Constrained, Employed), and those who fall below the poverty level.

-New research called the ALICE Report for Texas shows that 40% of households in our community – or 826,000 families – struggle to make ends meet.
+Research called the ALICE Report for Texas shows that 40% of households in our community – or 826,000 families – struggle to make ends meet.
 These families work, sometimes two or three jobs, but cannot get ahead.

 Second Century Vision calls on United Way to be laser-focused on serving the ALICE and poverty level populations and on creating and coordinating a network of service providers committed to providing opportunities for those who are ALICE and in poverty to attain a sustainable quality of living for themselves and their families by:

 Focusing services and resources on the ALICE population and those living in poverty who desire a sustainable quality of life and a pathway to self-sufficiency.

 Creating pathways to financial stability by providing tools, resources, and educational support for the client through an integrated journey (provided by multiple, interconnected agency partners) with a coach walking beside them.

 Directing resources to existing and new agency partners willing to target and align their efforts and work collaboratively to increase their capacity to serve ALICE and those in poverty along their journey.

 Tracking clients' journeys to ensure their success and to share impact with donors.